 § 300-7.3.
-Inspections; certificate of completion compliance.
+Inspections; Certificate of Compliance.

-- A. No new or repair of a treatment works shall be backfilled until it has been inspected by the Board or its agent. - A. No sewage disposal system shall be complete, and no new construction served by an on-site sewage disposal system or treatment works shall be inhabited, until a certificate of completion compliance has been issued by the Board. - B. Certificates of completion compliance may contain continuing conditions, including, without limitation, deed restrictions, financial assurances and monitoring requirements which shall apply throughout the use of the on-site system or treatment works.
-Such conditions shall be enforceable by the Board throughout the entire period of use of the system or treatment works unless such conditions are revoked by the Board.
+- A. No sewage disposal system shall be complete, and no new construction served by an on-site sewage disposal system shall be inhabited, until a certificate of compliance has been issued by the Board. - B. Certificates of compliance may contain continuing conditions, including, without limitation, deed restrictions, financial assurances and monitoring requirements which shall apply throughout the use of the on-site system.
+Such conditions shall be enforceable by the Board throughout the entire period of use of the system unless such conditions are revoked by the Board.

 § 300-7.4.
-Plan requirements.
+Plan Requirements.

-- A. Any plan submitted for a permit to construct an on-site subsurface sewage disposal system or a treatment works to replace in its entirety an existing failed system, or for a lot not previously built upon, shall, as a minimum, include the following: - (1) Six copies of a plot plan at a scale of one inch equals 20 feet, or one inch equals 40 feet, prepared and stamped by a Massachusetts registered professional engineer, or a Massachusetts registered sanitarian, along with the appropriate application forms and the necessary fee.
-Any plans requesting a variance to setback distances must also be stamped by a Massachusetts registered land surveyor. - (2) Name of present owner, applicant, surveyor and engineer. - (3) The lot to be served, including all dimensions, lot number and area of the lot. - (4) The dimensions and location of the buildings on the lot, including garages and driveways. - (5) Location and dimensions of the sewage disposal system, including the reserve area. - (4) Existing and proposed contours of the lot, street, and adjacent property. - (5) Finished street center-line grades opposite the front corners and middle of the lot. - (6) Proposed elevations of the top of the concrete foundation and basement floor. - (7) Location of underground utilities in the street, those which will service the lot, and streams, surface and subsurface drains, and wetlands within 125 feet of the sewage disposal system, known sources of water supply (including potable wells and irrigation wells) within 200 feet of the sewage disposal system and any proposed well to serve the lot. - (8) DEP Form 11, Soil Suitability Assessment, and DEP Form 12 Percolation Test must be completed and submitted for each plan. - (9) A permanent benchmark shall be furnished within 50 feet of the sewage disposal system.
+- A. Any plan submitted for a permit to construct an on-site subsurface sewage disposal system to replace in its entirety an existing failed system, or for a lot not previously built upon, shall, as a minimum, include the following: - (1) Six copies of a plot plan at a scale of one inch equals 20 feet, or one inch equals 40 feet, prepared and stamped by a Massachusetts registered professional engineer, or a Massachusetts registered sanitarian, along with the appropriate application forms and the necessary fee.
+Any plans requesting a variance to setback distances must also be stamped by a Massachusetts registered land surveyor. - (2) Name of present owner, applicant, surveyor and engineer. - (3) The lot to be served, including all dimensions, lot number and area of the lot. - (4) Existing and proposed contours of the lot, street, and adjacent property. - (5) Finished street center-line grades opposite the front corners and middle of the lot. - (6) Proposed elevations of the top of the concrete foundation and basement floor. - (7) Location of underground utilities in the street, those which will service the lot, and known sources of water supply (including potable wells and irrigation wells) within 200 feet of the sewage disposal system and any proposed well to serve the lot. - (8) DEP Form 11, Soil Suitability Assessment, and DEP Form 12 Percolation Test must be completed and submitted for each plan. - (9) A permanent benchmark shall be furnished within 50 feet of the sewage disposal system. - (10) A complete listing of all variances sought from 310 CMR 15.000 and/or Article 7 of the Rules and Regulations of the Sharon Board of Health.

-- (12) Design calculations for both sewage flow and system capacity in accordance with the requirements of Title 5. - (13) Location and elevation and log of deep soil observation holes and the location and results of percolation tests.
-These tests shall have been taken in the area of the disposal system and reserve area.
-DEP Form 11, Soil Suitability, must be completed and submitted. - (14) A profile showing the on-site subsurface sewage disposal system to be installed or the treatment works, including any associated soil absorption system. - (15) A soils absorption system reserve area. - 10) A complete listing of all variances sought from 310 CMR 15.000 and/or Article 7 of the Rules and Regulations of the Sharon Board of Health. - 11) A certification that the plan meets the requirements of 310 CMR 15.000 and Article 7 of the Rules and Regulations of the Sharon Board of Health. - B. Within 30 days following completion of construction activities, two as-built plans conforming to § 300-7.4 shall be provided to the Board of Health.
+- (11) A certification that the plan meets the requirements of 310 CMR 15.000 and Article 7 of the Rules and Regulations of the Sharon Board of Health. - B. Within 30 days following completion of construction activities, two as-built plans conforming to § 300-7.4 shall be provided to the Board of Health.
 Plans shall also be provided in an electronic format acceptable to the Board of Health or its agent. - C. As-built plans must include a list of all variances granted by the Board of Health and a list of conditions, if any, imposed by the Board, before a certificate of compliance is issued.

 § 300-7.5.
-Construction standards for on-site subsurface sewage disposal systems and treatment works.
+Construction standards for on-site sewage disposal systems.

-All on-site systems and treatment works hereafter constructed shall be of material and design approved by the Board of Health.
+All on-site systems hereafter constructed shall be of material and design approved by the Board of Health.
 The minimum acceptable design will conform to the requirements of the State Environmental Code, Title 5, except for higher requirements noted below: